UnseenWizzard/git_training/README.md

 As we remember _HEAD_ is the pointer to the current commit we're at in our _Dev Environment_.

 It's pointing to the same place as `add_patrick` before the rebase starts.
-For the rebase, it then first moves back to the common ancestor, before moving to the current head of the branch we want to re-base our's on.
+For the rebase, it then first moves back to the common ancestor, before moving to the current head of the branch we want to re-base ours on.

 So _HEAD_ moves from the _0cfc1d2_ commit, to the _7639f4b_ commit that is at the head of _master_.
 Then rebase applies every single commit we made on our `add_patrick` branch to that.